prxncxss03/prxncxss03/README.md

 - 🐍 Pythonistang hilaw
 - :trollface: I know how to exit Vim
 - :fish: I love to do stuffs using the terminal
-- 👨‍🔧 I want to work at FAANG/MAANG Company (Impossible but still hoping XD)
+- 👨‍🔧 I want to work at FAANG/MAANG Company (Although Impossible)